Arm and Upper Extremity Injuries

 The most common injuries to the hand are of the nail fold.
 Soaks in warm, soapy water and antibiotics are indicated with surgery to drain any small abscesses.
 A felon is an infection of the pulp of the fingertip.
 This must be drained to prevent liquefaction of the fat in the pulp of the finger that will make the tip of the finger disfigured.
 Treatment with antibiotics alone rarely works.

 The hand itself can become infected and can lead to damage to tendons if not healed properly.
 Bite wounds from cats or dogs are often the source of these kinds of infections.
 Preventative antibiotics should be used in any type of bite wound to prevent infections.Injuries to Joints

 Bony fractures to the upper extremity can be treated with casting or surgery.
-Plates and screws can be used in those fracture that don’t heal well by means of casting alone.Reattaching parts of the upper extremity
+Plates and screws can be used in those fractures that don’t heal well by means of casting alone.Reattaching Parts of the Upper Extremity

-We are members of Million Dollar Advocates Forum.
+We are members of the Million Dollar Advocates Forum.

 Editor's Note: This page has been updated for accuracy and relevancy. [cha 10.25.18]